antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 - **emails.txt**

-	this file contains the e-mail addresses of your victims.
+	This file contains the e-mail addresses of your victims.
 You just need to write your own addresses.
 The only condition is to write one address per line.

 - **messages.txt**

-	this files contains the messages you will send to your victims.
+	This files contains the messages you will send to your victims.
 You write your own messages but the file must have this format:

 	![messages](figures/messages.PNG)